Shahir9/jimat-scrapping/README.md

 <h1>Web Scrapping project</h1>
-Used jimat website as refference
+Used jimat website as refference \n
 Scrap product and saved into csv file